Bachelor of Science (Maritime Studies)

 Our Maritime Studies graduates are equipped to excel in the global shipping and logistics industry.
 With a solid foundation in business, technology, and maritime knowledge, they are pursuing dynamic careers that drive international trade and innovation.
 Discover their experiences and see how NTU CEE has paved the way for their success.

-The Maritime Studies programme had not only provided me with diverse knowledge of the maritime industry, but also other supporting functions, such as shipping and commodity trading.
-The insights and industry experiences shared by our professors provided us with a competitive edge, and they remain useful to my current work.
+The Maritime Studies programme gave me a broad and practical understanding of the maritime industry, including areas such as shipping and commodity trading.
+Insights and real-world experiences shared by industry-experienced professors provided a strong competitive edge that continues to support my professional work.

 Tan Xin Hui